 In 1980, Rick Alspaugh, a 21-year-old self-described “small town boy” from Illinois moved to Houston to seek his future, if not his fortune.
 Little did he know the positive impact he would have on a small Texas community in northern Harris County.

-Working as a machine tool re-builder for a local machine shop, Alspaugh was perfectly happy in his new locale, having met and become engaged to Dorothy May, a local girl.
 In 1986, Rick and a friend heard that Kingwood Hardware Store had closed down.
 Someone suggested they ought to buy the store, located where Starbucks and Stein Mart now join.
 They decided to investigate the possibilities, and were about to buy the property when Alspaugh’s friend backed out.

 Rick called his best friend back home, his father Dick, who was retired from the road construction business.
 He asked Dick to join him in a new retailing adventure, “if he (Dick) had grown up enough.”
 That was a long-running joke between Rick and his father.
 Like all 20-something-year-olds, Rick had all the answers to life, but just hadn’t learned all the questions.
 His youth and Dick’s experience combined, and they purchased the hardware store facilities.
 Dick and his wife, Rick’s mother Sue, sold everything in Illinois, and hurriedly joined Rick in their new hometown of Kingwood, TX.

-Rick and Dorothy were married, and the new Alspaugh’s True Value Hardware opened in 1986.
+The new Alspaugh’s True Value Hardware opened in 1986.

 Having given up the luxury of weekends and holidays, they jumped into the fray, and the store soon began to succeed.
 They soon expanded the store to 9,000-square feet from the original 6,000.
 Rick began featuring a line of charcoal and gas grills, and used the new space to highlight a selection of models.
 On Saturdays, you could pull up to the storefront, and the heavenly smell of meat smoking on the grill greeted you.
 Soon, most Saturday customers tried to time their shopping until the early afternoon when they knew Rick and Dick would be serving up succulent samples of the results.
 To this date, the kettles are smoking meat out in the front parking lot every Saturday.
 A new Kingwood tradition had been born.

 Success was well-earned, and soon Rick was planning for new, larger quarters in Kings Crossing.
 About that time, the local Ace Hardware, located where Famous Footwear is now located, went out of business.
 Rick bought their assets, and with a one-year lease on that location, hurried his plans for the new building at the current location.
 When that new store opened in 1994, he moved all the materials and stock and closed the two old stores.
 He added a unique marketing concept, a lumberyard shed, in 1997.
-He is getting ready to open the newly-expanded facilities, increasing the store size to 16,500-square feet later this year.

 In 1996, they changed the store to Alspaugh’s Ace Hardware because they felt the new association offered them a much better future.
 About that time, Dick’s health began to fail.
 He had a heart attack, but recovered, and was soon back at the store as much as possible.
 Just before Thanksgiving, in November 1997, Dick died suddenly.
 The Kingwood community had suffered a great loss, and so had the Alspaugh family.